Pipeline YAML Reference#

 promotions

-that is optional and can appear only once.
+that are optional and can appear only once.

 Each Semaphore pipeline configuration file has a mandatory preface,